 Binding Type: Paperback

-This text is a revision and update of the sixth edition of Introduction to Commercial and Entrepreneurial Recreation and Tourism, and it continues the themes of that edition.
-As in all the previous editions, the “entrepreneurism theme” is a very key orientation of this text.
+This text is a revision and update of the sixth edition of Introduction to Commercial Recreation and Tourism, and it continues the themes of that edition.
+As in all the previous editions, the entrepreneurism theme is a very key orientation of this text.

-We view this industry as having three major components: the “Travel Industry,” the “Hospitality Industry,” and the “Local Commercial Recreation Industry,” and we will continue to use the term “Commercial Recreation and Tourism” to refer to the entire industry.
+The authors view this industry as having three major components: the travel industry, the hospitality industry, and the local commercial recreation industry, and they use the term commercial recreation and tourism to refer to the entire industry.

-The purpose of this edition remains the same as the first four editions; to provide an introduction to the scope, characteristics, management aspects, and trends of the commercial recreation and tourism industry.
+The purpose of this edition remains the same as the first six editions: to provide an introduction to the scope, characteristics, management aspects, and trends of the commercial recreation and tourism industry.

-It is intended that the book offer a blend of conceptual and practical material to achieve a basic understanding of this huge and diverse industry.
+The book offers a blend of conceptual and practical material to achieve a basic understanding of this huge and diverse industry.
 While some of the content is oriented toward large and established businesses, the text also has an entrepreneurial orientation that is particularly applicable to smaller businesses and organizations.

 Hopefully, many future commercial recreation and tourism entrepreneurs will gain some useful ideas in these pages.

-As with earlier editions, this text will avoid coverage of content that is usually included in other texts, such as recreation philosophy, leisure behavior theory, activity leadership, generic recreation programming, management theory, staff supervision, facility planning/design, legal liability, accounting principles, etc.
+As with earlier editions, this text avoids coverage of content that is usually included in other texts, such as recreation philosophy, leisure behavior theory, activity leadership, generic recreation programming, management theory, staff supervision, facility planning/design, legal liability, and accounting principles.

-However, we will cover several topics that have received little attention in other commercial recreation and tourism texts.
+However, the book covers several topics that have received little attention in other commercial recreation and tourism texts.
 These topics include entrepreneurial strategies, applied economic concepts, business start-ups, steps of the feasibility study, operations management, and several specific types of programs in commercial recreation and tourism.

-Finally, the content is presented in a way that parallels a logical course sequence.
-That is, from general to specific as explained below.
+Finally, the book presents the content in a way that parallels a logical course sequence, that is, from general to specific, as explained below.

-Chapters 4 through 8 present content about the initiation and management of the commercial recreation and tourism enterprise.
-The information is intended to have general application to the overall industry, even though there are specific differences between the diverse sub-industries.
+Chapters 4 to 8 present content about the initiation and management of the commercial recreation and tourism enterprise.
+The information has general application to the overall industry, even though there are specific differences between the diverse subindustries.
 Content includes business start-up strategies, feasibility studies, financing sources, financial management, marketing, operations management, and some specific types of programming.

-Chapters 9 through 11 narrow the focus to the three major categories of the industry: travel, hospitality, and local commercial recreation.
-Each chapter examines the status, operations, trends, and opportunities in numerous specific types of industries.
-Another reason to hold this content until the end is to “buy time” to allow students to investigate these industries on their own as part of a major class project.
-An “industry report” is a good idea for a project or term paper, particularly if the student relates the text content to examples found in the student’s desired area of career employment.
+Chapters 9 to 11 narrow the focus to the three major categories of the industry: travel, hospitality, and local commercial recreation.
+Each chapter examines the status, operations, trends, and opportunities in specific types of industries.
+Another reason for the instructor to hold this content until the end is to “buy time” to allow students to investigate these industries on their own as part of a major class project.
+An industry report is a good idea for a project or term paper, particularly if the student relates the text content to examples found in the student’s desired area of career employment.

-We decided to delete the 12th chapter that concluded previous texts.
-The reasons that we decided to do this are that we decided to include industry trends within each of the three prior chapters.
+The authors decided to delete the 12th chapter that concluded previous texts and instead include industry trends within each of the three prior chapters.

-We also decided that the section of the previous text that focused on academic preparation for students, was better left to the faculty members who teach the course.
-The authors updated much of the content, particularly the content that related to specific industry data.
+The authors also decided that the section of the previous text that focused on academic preparation for students was better left to the faculty members who teach the course.
+They updated much of the content, particularly the content that related to specific industry data.